 After a bit of searching, I discovered a variety of sources for satellite photographs, and set about matching them with Apollo images of Earth.

-This turned into a long and ever expanding project trawling the internet for satellite photographs, video clips, newspaper photographs and any other source I could find and writing it up for every mission - including the Earth Orbit ones that genuinely didn’t go that far.
+This turned into a long and ever expanding project trawling the internet for satellite photographs, video clips, newspaper photographs and any other source I could find and writing it up for every mission -

 I’m not the only person this has occurred to, but this is the only place you’ll find a comprehensive analysis of each Apollo mission’s images of Earth.
 There have been many revisions along the way as I’ve found errors in my logic or new sources.
 The current incarnation is a work in progress to convert to mission days as the format, mainly to keep the page sizes more manageable and to allow for easier addition of new material.